IwoSzczepaniak/ElevatorSimulation/readme.md

 # Elevator System
-This project is an elevator system simulator.
+This project is an elevator system simulator written in Java(version 19).
 It includes the following components:

 - ElevatorSystem: An interface defining the main operations of the elevator system.
 - SystemOne: An implementation of the ElevatorSystem interface, managing multiple elevators and handling requests efficiently.